 The Oaxaca program is operated in cooperation with the Instituto Cultural Oaxaca (ICO), an organization that provides Spanish language instruction and cultural workshops to students from around the world.
 The ICO is located in a welcoming 19th-century estate house surrounded by private gardens in the colonial center of the city.
 All instruction takes place in facilities provided by the ICO.

 Credits and Registration

 Participants in the Oaxaca program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Spanish language course.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective major.
 The language course will normally count as an elective.
 This course is neither keyed to Chicago’s Spanish language sequences nor equivalent to any specific on-campus course.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Oaxaca program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Oaxaca program during the 2021–2022 year are listed below:

 Winter tuition: as set by the Bursar’s Office

 Oaxaca program fee: $4,575

 |accommodation||round-trip airfare to and from the program site|

 |emergency travel insurance (ISOS)||personal entertainment and travel|